-Record Location with GPS reception (??? – what is this middle section at the top of Tree datasheet?)

 Tag trees (≥10cm DBH) starting at 0° from plot center and working your way clockwise within a 11.28-meter plot radius.
 Nail tags in at DBH (measured from uphill side of tree), with tag facing plot center.

 For each tree, record: